leanprover-community/blog/posts/modular_forms.md

 ---

-In [PR# 13250](https://github.com/leanprover-community/mathlib/pull/13250) we define modular forms, cusp forms and prove that they form a complex vector space.
+In [PR# 13250](https://github.com/leanprover-community/mathlib/pull/13250) we define modular forms and cusp forms, and prove that they form complex vector spaces.
 These are analytic functions of number theoretic interest with strong links to geometry, representation theory and analysis.
 Most famously they are a key ingredient in the proof of Fermat's Last Theorem.
 In this post we discuss the formalization process, motivate some design choices and map out some future work.

 <!-- TEASER_END -->

 Before going any further I should mention that this isn't the first time modular forms have been defined in Lean.
 Back in 2018, for Kevin Buzzard's birthday several people defined modular forms (amongst other things) [here](https://github.com/semorrison/kbb).
 Although the current definition looks quite different, it was of great use when I started learning Lean.
 Moreover, the current version benefited immensely from great feedback from many people, including Riccardo Brasca, Kevin Buzzard, David Loeffler, Jireh Loreaux, Heather Macbeth and Eric Wieser.

+Lastly, this is not the only theorem prover where these objects have been defined.
+There is forthcoming work of Manuel Eberl, Larry Paulson and Anthony Bordg in Isabelle/HOL, containing these definitions and more.

 # Basic definitions

-At their most basic, modular forms are functions from the complex upper half plane $\mathbb{H}:=\\{ z \in \mathbb{C} \mid 0 \lt  Im(z)\\}$ to $\mathbb{C}$ satisfying certain properties.
+At their most basic, modular forms are functions from the complex upper half plane $\mathbb{H}:=\\{ z \in \mathbb{C} \mid 0 \lt  \mathrm{Im}(z)\\}$ to $\mathbb{C}$ satisfying certain properties.
 Before giving the definition, let's first define an action on this space of functions.

 For any